-Every school should have a Health and Safety policy, specifically for the practical work in Hospitality Studies.
+Every school should have a Health and Safety policy, specifically for the practical work in Consumer Studies.

-This kitchen is strictly for the use of the Hospitality Studies learners to practise/develop/master skills and techniques.
+This kitchen/classroom is strictly for the use of the Consumer Studies learners to practise/develop/master skills and techniques.
 The same applies to the use of the equipment and restaurant facilities.